-The United States is still one of the largest recipients of foreign direct investment and remains an attractive location for inbound businesses.
+The United States is still one of the largest recipients of foreign direct investment and remains an attractive location for foreign businesses.
 A large amount of this investment comes from places like Japan, Canada, Australia, and the European Union.

-To help you avoid some common pitfalls when it comes to US corporate tax, we’ve outlined some of the major considerations that all businesses operating here should make, whether you’re simply operating a representative office or establishing a full subsidiary, distinct from your parent company.
+To help you avoid some common pitfalls when it comes to US corporate taxation, we’ve outlined some of the major considerations that all businesses operating in the US should make, whether you’re simply operating a representative office or establishing a fully owned subsidiary of the parent company.(more…)